Commercial Real Estate Terms and Definitions

 Office Building

-A structure providing environments that are conducive to the performance of management and administrative activities, accounting, marketing, information processing, consulting, human resources management, financial and insurance services, educational and medical services, and other professional services.
-At least 75 percent of the interior space is finished to accommodate office users, but the rest of the space can include other uses such as retail, restaurant or fitness.
+A structure providing environments conducive to the performance of management and administrative activities, accounting, marketing, information processing, consulting, human resources management, financial and insurance services, educational and medical services, and other professional services.

 Office Building Types and Sizes

-Low-rise: Fewer than 7 stories above ground level
+Low-rise: Fewer than seven stories above ground level.

-Mid-rise: Between 7 and 25 stories above ground level
+Mid-rise: Between seven and 25 stories above ground level.

 Office Condo

 Short for “office condominium,” this term refers to the ownership structure of an office property in which individual units housed in one structure are sold to independent owners.
-Typically, there are covenants that govern the activities that can be carried out in and improvements that can be made to each unit.
-Such covenants also stipulate the distribution of costs related to the maintenance and operations of common elements in the building such as the roof and the elevators.
+Typically, covenants govern the activities that can be carried out in and improvements that can be made to each unit.
+In many cases, a condominium authority also stipulates governance mechanisms such as the distribution of costs related to the maintenance and operations of common elements in the building such as the roof and the elevators.

 Office Park or Office Campus